Adrian104/Dungeon-Generator/README.md

 addition, leaf cells create `Tag` objects at the corners of them.
 2. In some cells, `Room` objects are placed.
 Here `Tag` objects are also placed, but this time, on the room entrance axes, in between cells.
-3. Algorithm creates `Node` objects based on `Tag` objects.
-Multiple tags are combined into one `Node` and all resulting nodes are linked together with pointers.
+3. Algorithm creates `Vertex` objects based on `Tag` objects.
+Multiple tags are combined into one `Vertex` and all resulting vertices are linked together with pointers.
 To do this step, algorithm sorts `Tag` objects beforehand, based on their positions.
 4. Previously created BSP-tree is traversed postorder, recursively connecting `Room` objects by searching path between them, using A* algorithm.
-5. At this point, special method optimizes `Node` objects, based on created paths.
+5. At this point, special method optimizes `Vertex` objects, based on created paths.
 6. Generator produces output data.

 # What is included in this repository?